Kikira7258/password_management_system/notes.md

 [TO-DO]

-# Fix Pagination visibility when only 1 page (Pagination should not be shown when there are one 1 page (Add a check for the last item, then relog the page if it's zero))

 # If Deleting Item note, then give a warning that the item will also be deleted

 # Add Authentication and authorization